bazelbuild/platforms/distro/README.md

 ## Step 2: Update Bazel

-- edit `WORKSPACE`
+- Edit `WORKSPACE`
-- there are probably 7 places to edit
+- There are probably 7 places to edit
-- merge the PR
+- Merge the PR

-Sample diff
+Sample diff:

 ```
 ***************